whichjdk/whichjdk.com/README.md

 They are supported as part of Azul Platform Core, which provides stabilized security updates for rapid, assured deployment into production and solution-oriented engineering assistance.

+A downside of these builds is the dependency to a single company, that may suddenly change its license or update policies.

 ✅ Recommendation: _Azul Zulu Builds of OpenJDK_ are a good choice.